Characters of the Marvel Cinematic Universe: M–Z: Johnny Storm / Human Torch

 Jonathan "Johnny" Storm (portrayed by Joseph Quinn), also known as the Human Torch, is a member of the Fantastic Four who can control fire and fly.

 A variant of Storm (portrayed by Chris Evans) is part of the rebellion of variants that fight against Cassandra Nova in the Void.
 He welcomes Deadpool and Wolverine to the Void when they first arrive but is defeated by Pyro who takes away his flames.
 He is captured by Nova's henchmen and taken to their hideout where she kills him by stripping away his skin and muscles, after Deadpool reveals how Storm insulted Nova behind her back.

-As of 2025, the character has appeared in two projects: the comic book Fantastic Four: First Steps; and the film The Fantastic Four: First Steps.
+As of 2026, the character has appeared in three projects: the one-shot comics Fantastic Four: First Steps and Fantastic Four: First Foes; and the film The Fantastic Four: First Steps.
 He will return in the films Avengers: Doomsday and Avengers: Secret Wars.
 An alternate universe variant of Johnny appeared in one project: the film Deadpool & Wolverine.
 Evans reprises his role from the 20th Century Fox films Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).

 Sue Storm / Invisible Woman

 Susan "Sue" Storm (portrayed by Vanessa Kirby), also known as the Invisible Woman, is a member of the Fantastic Four who can generate force fields and turn herself and others invisible.

-As of 2025, the character has appeared in two projects: the comic book Fantastic Four: First Steps; and the film The Fantastic Four: First Steps.
+As of 2026, the character has appeared in three projects: the one-shot comics Fantastic Four: First Steps and Fantastic Four: First Foes; and the film The Fantastic Four: First Steps.
 She will return in the films Avengers: Doomsday and Avengers: Secret Wars.

 Wolfgang von Strucker

 Baron Wolfgang von Strucker (portrayed by Thomas Kretschmann as an adult and by Joey Defore as a teenager) is a high-ranking Hydra leader who specializes in human experimentation.
 Strucker supervised the successful experimentation on the twins Pietro and Wanda Maximoff, where they acquired powers from the Mind Stone within Loki's scepter.
 Captured by the Avengers in Sokovia and taken under the custody of NATO, Strucker is later killed by Ultron in his cell to serve as a message to the Avengers.

-As of 2025, the character has appeared in three projects: the films Captain America: The Winter Soldier (mid-credits cameo) and Avengers: Age of Ultron; and the Marvel Television series Agents of S.H.I.E.L.D.
+As of 2026, the character has appeared in three projects: the films Captain America: The Winter Soldier (mid-credits cameo) and Avengers: Age of Ultron; and the Marvel Television series Agents of S.H.I.E.L.D.

+Scott Summers / Cyclops

+Scott Summers (portrayed by Kit Connor), also known as Cyclops, is a mutant and the leader of the X-Men who is capable of emitting powerful optic energy beams, which he controls with special eyewear.

+The character will be introduced in the upcoming film X-Men.
+An alternate universe variant of Summers (portrayed by James Marsden) will appear in the film Avengers: Doomsday.
+Marsden reprises his role from 20th Century Fox's X-Men film series.